Kyubyong/specAugment/README.md

 <img src="no_WER.png">

 * The base model looks messy.
 The WER hangs around 26%, which is bad.
 * The specAugment model looks better, and it is likely to keep improving.
-However, I don't think the WER will go down to 10%.
+I don't think the WER will go down to 10%, though.